mikeljaspe/mfn-web-framework/src/resource/fonts/readme.txt

-You can paste fonts files here
+You can put here your font files